 To enter Trinity College, you will have to pay an entrance fee.
 Also, be aware that it can be closed during exams or events.

 The Bridge of Sighs, or Hertford Bridge, is another quick stop near the King’s Arms.
-It joins two parts of Hertford College and is the main landmark of the city.
+It joins two parts of Hertford College and is the main English landmark in the city.
 The Hertford Bridge got its name from the Bridge of Sighs in Venice, which is built in a similar architectural style.

 Constructed in 1914, the bridge lies on the opposite side of the Bodleian Library, making it a perfect spot for photos.
 The Bridge of Sighs isn’t accessible to the public; only students and staff of Hertford College use it.